CETLSS Spotlight

 CETLSS' 1st Annual End-Of-Year Celebration is underway!

-As the year draws to a close, the Center for Excellence in Teaching and Learning for Student Success (CETLSS) is gearing up for its first annual end-of-year celebration.
+The Center for Excellence in Teaching and Learning for Student Success (CETLSS) is gearing up for its first annual end-of-year celebration as the year draws to a close.
 It’s time to reflect on the hard work, milestones, and camaraderie that have defined our journey over the past year.
-We’ll recognize outstanding contributions with our Year-in-Review from our campus partnerships, share stories, and offer some exciting giveaways as a means to say THANK YOU for all your hard work and dedication to CETLSS and our campus community!
+We’ll recognize outstanding contributions with our Year-in-Review from our campus partnerships, share stories, and offer some exciting giveaways to THANK YOU for all your hard work and dedication to CETLSS and our campus community!
 Don't forget to let us know you're coming!

 Details: